-a.
-The intent of this test is to establish a fundamental electrical sensitivity threshold, below which an EFI must not detonate, if it is to be considered for use in a non-interrupted explosive train.
-This test is intended to serve as an implementation device for the current MIL-STD-1316 requirement that initiators used in non-interrupted explosive trains be incapable of being detonated by any electrical potential of less than 500 volts.
-The approach taken to accomplish this is to define a "Standard" fireset, which would be used by all EFI to establish the maximum allowable electrical sensitivity threshold level.
-The general idea is to have an adequately sized high voltage capacitor, coupled with a sufficiently efficient high voltage switch and associated circuitry, to insure adequate electrical insensitivity is provided for in the EFI design.
-When an EFI is capable of meeting the required threshold using this fireset, it would insure that the EFI inherently had a sufficient degree of electrical insensitivity to be used in non-interrupted explosive train applications.
-This approach may be limited in applicability to EFI designs as we currently understand them, and significantly different technologies may require definition of alternate test methods.

-b.
-The "Standard" fireset is not related to the intended-use fireset, and is to be used for this test only.
-It is recognized that the details established for the "Standard" fireset are somewhat subjective.
-The goal in establishing the details is to strike an acceptable balance between ensuring an adequate degree of safety is provided for by the selected insensitivity threshold, and avoiding driving EFI/fireset designs to impractical design solutions.
-If the design fireset produces input stimulus which envelopes or exceeds that of the standard fireset, the maximum allowable electrical sensitivity test may not be required.
+- a.
+The intent of this test is to establish a fundamental electrical sensitivity threshold, below which an ILI must not detonate, if it is to be considered for use in a non-interrupted explosive train.
+This test is intended to serve as an implementation device for the current MIL-STD-1316 requirement that initiators used in non-interrupted energetic materials trains be incapable of being detonated by any electrical potential of less than 500 volts.
+The approach taken to accomplish this is to define a Maximum Allowable Electrical Sensitivity (MAES) fireset, which would be used by all ILI to establish the maximum allowable electrical sensitivity threshold level.
+The general idea is to have an adequately sized high voltage capacitor, coupled with a sufficiently efficient high voltage switch and associated circuitry, to insure adequate electrical insensitivity is provided for in the ILI design.
+When an ILI is capable of meeting the required values for MASS and MNFV using the MAES fireset, it would ensure that the ILI inherently had a sufficient degree of electrical insensitivity no matter how the intended-use fireset is configured.
+This approach may be limited in applicability to ILI designs as we currently understand them, and significantly different technologies may require definition of alternate test methods. - b.
+The Maximum Allowable Electrical Sensitivity (MAES) fireset is not necessarily related to the intended-use fireset, and is to be used for this test only.
+It is recognized that the details established for the MAES fireset are somewhat subjective and may require updating as fireset technology matures.
+The MAES fireset parameters were selected based on commercial high voltage component availability and standard commercial low impedance circuit construction techniques.
+The goal in establishing the design details of the MAES fireset is to strike an acceptable balance between ensuring an adequate degree of safety is provided for by the selected insensitivity threshold, and avoiding driving ILI/fireset designs to impractical design solutions.
+If the fireset used for firing properties produces discharge outputs that meet the performance requirements of the MAES fireset, then the data from the ambient firing properties test may be analyzed to meet the MAES requirement at the discretion of the appropriate safety authority.
+The MAES fireset design parameters are not intended to direct the intended-use fireset design.
+One of the basic intents of the MAES test is to assure that a common level of ILI insensitivity is maintained.
+The ILI performance should be fully understood as a function of changes to the fireset or fireset components to demonstrate ILI design maturity and input variability control.
+Likewise, the ILI performance should be implicit in the design and the effects of changes in design parameters should be well understood to predict the consequences of manufacturing tolerances and aging.

-A.7.6.4 Firing Properties.
+A.7.6.4.
+Firing Properties.